Note: I purchased the Ozark Trail 10-person dome tent. This post contains affiliate links.

 We’re pretty happy with this tent.
 It’s extremely easy to set up – I set it up by myself in about ten minutes.
 It’s self-supporting, so you don’t need another person’s help to pitch it.
 Our entire family — including our dog — loves the additional space in this tent.

-Note: I recently purchased the Ozark Trail 10-person dome tent.
+Note: I purchased an Ozark Trail 10-person dome tent.
 This post contains affiliate links.